translate/translate/docs/commands/pofilter_tests.rst

 newlines
 --------

-checks whether newlines are consistent between the two strings
+Checks whether newlines are consistent between the two strings

 Counts the number of ``\n`` newlines (and variants such as ``\r\n``) and reports and error if they differ.